sarojkh/dotfiles/README.md

-Repository for dotfiles like .profile, .vimrc, etc.
+Repository for dotfiles like .bash_profile, .vimrc, etc.